Lawhill: Service

 On 1 October 1932, she rammed and sank Polish steamer SS Niemen (3.107 BRT) in Kattegat.
-As for the trial of Captain Söderlund, the Lawhill master, he was found not guilty.
+As for the trial of Captain Arthur.
+A. Söderlund, the Lawhill master, he was found not guilty.

+Richard Brinsley Sheridan graphically described his 10-months in the ship during her 1933-34 voyage to Australia, when he published his book Heavenly Hell: The Experiences of an Apprentice in a Four-Mast Barque.

-After twenty years of steady service as a grain carrier, Lawhill was arrested on August 21, 1941 while in East London after a return from Australia and officially confiscated finally by the South African government in April 1942 (or September 22, 1942) as a prize of war, Finland having sided with the Axis.
+After twenty years of steady service as a grain carrier, Lawhill was arrested on August 21, 1941, while in East London after a return from Australia and officially confiscated finally by the South African government in April 1942 (or September 22, 1942) as a prize of war, Finland having sided with the Axis.
 The ship was used by the South African Railways & Harbour Administration for cargo during the war, then sold to private citizens of South Africa (in 1946 to Lawhill (Pty) Ltd., East London and in 1947 to Thomas Worker and Herman Olthaver, Johannesburg, for the sum of £9,000), who used Lawhill on several voyages to Argentina with coal and returning with a cargo of wheat.
 In November 1947 she sailed from Lourenço Marques under the command of Captain Madry A. Lindholm to Port Victoria in ballast and returned to Beira, Mozambique, with a cargo of wheat.
 This was in fact her last long voyage at sea.
 Showing signs of deterioration, she was sold to Marcio da Silva Jr of Lourenço Marques and arrived there, after a short voyage of 500 nmi from Beira, with great ceremony in September 1948.
 However, the necessary repairs were beyond the means of her new owners, and she was laid up in the Tembe River where she rotted at anchor for many years.
 After a last transfer to Joaquim Fernandes Coelho, the old ship was finally broken up for scrap sometime in the late 1950s.

+Between 1940 and 1944, the donkeyman on the Lawhill was B.V.
+Linderman of Finland.
+During his time abroad the Lawhill under Captain Söderlund, Lindeman rounded Cape Horn three times under sail.